pizadi/springmass/README.md

 ## 3D Implementation with Eigen

-A 3-d implementation with Eigen.
+A 3-d implementation with Eigen which reads mass and spring data from csv files.
 You can control the perspective with IJKL keys.